 If you are an executor who has problems with beneficiaries you are not alone.
-Many executors have one or more of the following problems with beneficiaries:
+Many executors experience one or more of the following issues:

 - giving an executor a hard time